sinclairnick/magnetic-music/README.md

 # magnetic-music
-npm Package (pending) which searches various torrenting databases for music and returns a promise containing sorted Albums.
+npm package  which searches various torrenting databases for music and returns a promise containing sorted Album objects.
 ---

 ### Usage